Grahp/Website/pages/Programming Languages.md

 I've been thinking about language design cursorily pretty much since I started programming (I mean, who hasn't?).
 This hasn't manifested in much, other than a blank website for a language called [[Faddle|Faddle]].

-I worked on some languages that compile to Minecraft datapacks, Lua, the JVM, and probably more that I've forgotten about :p
+I worked on some languages that compile to Minecraft datapacks, Lua, the JVM, and probably more that I've forgotten about :p.
+Nothing really came of these either.

 I'd like to learn Haskell, but haven't :(